 MSU Wind Symphony

-The MSU Wind Symphony, directed by Thomas McCauley, is a 50 member auditioned ensemble of undergraduate & graduate students who are experienced instrumentalists.
+The MSU Wind Symphony, directed by Thomas McCauley, is a 60 member auditioned ensemble of undergraduate and graduate students who are experienced instrumentalists.
 Students from all schools in the university who are in good academic standing are welcome to audition.
 It performs a wide variety of works from the standard band repertoire, commissioned pieces, and chamber works.
 The Wind Symphony has appeared with such notable soloists as Donald Batchelder, Principal Trumpet of the New York City Opera, and James Markey, principal trombone of the New York Philharmonic.
 In 2007, the group presented the world premiere of David Gillingham’s Symphony No. 2 (“Genesis”).
 In spring 2010, they performed the premieres of Transformed Spring by composer and faculty member Patrick J. Burns, and Harriet by O’Neal Douglas.
 Recent performances have included works by Chagrin, Bernstein, Harbison, Higdon, Verdi, Colgrass and Mozart.
-Recent recent repertoire included Stravinsky's Symphonies of Wind Instruments (1947), Haydn's Concerto for Trumpet in E-flat featuring the winner of the annual MSU Wind Symphony Concerto Competition, Maslanka's Symphony No. 4, Stravinsky's Concerto for Piano and Wind Instruments with pianist Ronald Levy, and Hindemith's Konzertmusik für Blasorchester, and the world premiere of Elizabeth Brown's Zeppelin.
+The Wind Symphony has performed Stravinsky's Symphonies of Wind Instruments (1947), Haydn's Concerto for Trumpet in E-flat featuring the winner of the annual MSU Wind Symphony Concerto Competition, Maslanka's Symphony No. 4, Stravinsky's Concerto for Piano and Wind Instruments with pianist Ronald Levy, Hindemith's Konzertmusik für Blasorchester, and the world premiere of Elizabeth Brown's Zeppelin.